Rifett/Regionalization-clustering-/README.md

 # Geographical Regionalization (Clustering)

 Geographical regionalization is the process of dividing geographical areas into smaller regions based on shared characteristics.
-This repository demonstrates this process with regionalized map of Prague city as an example.
+This project demonstrates this process by regionalizing Prague city map as an example.

 ## Algorithm steps